 In this unit we conduct a number of investigations using a party theme.
-In the unit the students spend time counting, comparing, organising, analysing, displaying and interpreting data.
-While discussing the data we take the opportunity to use and reinforce early additive strategies for combining numbers.
+Students count, compare, organise, analyse, display and interpret data and at the same time, apply early additive strategies for combining numbers.

 In a further development the pictures can be displayed on a chart with axes and titles.
 The vertical axis can be numbered to match the pictures.

 In a bar chart the pictures are replaced with vertical straight lines or rectangles.
 The position of these rectangles indicates what they represent and the height of these rectangles tells how many of that object there are.

 The example above shows the types of shoes worn in the class on a particular day.
 There are three types of shoes: jandals, sneakers, and boots.
 The height of the corresponding rectangles shows that there are 6 lots of jandals, 15 lots of sneakers and 3 boots.
 It should be noted that the numbers label the points on the vertical axis, not the spaces between them.
 Notice too, in a convention used for discrete data, there are gaps between the columns.